mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

 ### Not using react-native-web

-Most people prefer mobile apps for chatting with others.
-Yet, a big part of the appeal of Spectrum is that all the content is public and search-indexed, so we had to build the web app first.
+A big part of Spectrum's appeal is that the content is public and search-indexed, which is why we built the website before native apps.

-Although the search indexing was a success, we should have optimised our web app for mobile first.
-While a good mobile experience on desktop is bearable, a desktop experience on mobile or a crappy mobile experience is not.
+Although the search-indexing was a success, our users often request a better mobile experience.
+We are building native apps now, but starting from scratch is time consuming.
+If we had used [react-native-web](https://github.com/necolas/react-native-web) to build the website, we could have reused the base components and built the native apps much faster! 🏎💨

-We are building native apps, but starting from scratch is time consuming.
-If we had used [react-native-web](https://github.com/necolas/react-native-web) to build the base components for the web app we could have reused them for the native apps—a big win for moving fast! 💯
+We should have also optimised the website for mobile first.
+A great mobile experience on desktop is bearable and only needs tweaking to work well.
+However, a desktop experience on mobile is annoying, no matter how great, and it has proven hard to make ours work well on devices of all sizes.

 ### Not using Next.js